lucafacchini0/lemp-wordpress-dockercompose/docs/docker-compose.yaml.md

 - **networks**: Connects to two networks:
   - **wp-network**: For communication with Nginx
   - **wp-db-network**: For communication with the database
-- **volumes: - ./wordpress:/var/www/html**: Mounts the local ./wordpress directory to /var/www/html in the container, storing WordPress files locally
+- **volumes: - ./wordpress:/var/www/html**: Mounts the local ./wordpress directory to /var/www/html in the container, storing WordPress files locally.
+This is useful because having the wordpress files locally allows you to make changes without needing to acccess or modify the container.
 - **env_file: .env**: Loads environment variables from the .env file
 - **environment**: Sets specific environment variables for WordPress:
   - **WORDPRESS_DB_HOST**: Points to the database container